-The Sport Spec Class is intended to promote interest in personal watercraft competition with a limited number of modifications, and to enable individuals to become active competitors with a relatively modest investment.
+SPORT SPEC CLASS COMPETITION Intended to promote interest in personal watercraft competition with a limited number of modifications, and to enable individuals to become active competitors with a relatively modest investment.
 Watercraft that are eligible to compete in this class are: Kawasaki X2 (Pre 05); Kawasaki X2 (05-07); Polaris Hurricane; Sea Doo HX and Yamaha Waveblaster 701.
 Watercraft competing in this class must conform to the specifications which follow.
 These rules are specifically outlined for each individual model to promote close competition.